-- (a) Subject to [refer to state law on antilapse, if any, such as Sections 2-603 and 2-707 of the Uniform Probate Code], an appointment to a deceased appointee is ineffective. - (b) Unless the terms of the instrument creating a power of appointment manifest a contrary intent, a power holder of a nongeneral power may exercise the power in favor of, or create a new power of appointment in, a descendant of a deceased permissible appointee whether or not the descendant is described by the donor as a permissible appointee.
+- (a) [Subject to [refer to state law on antilapse], an] [An] appointment to a deceased appointee is ineffective. - (b) Unless the terms of the instrument creating a power of appointment manifest a contrary intent, a powerholder of a nongeneral power may exercise the power in favor of, or create a new power of appointment in, a descendant of a deceased permissible appointee whether or not the descendant is described by the donor as a permissible appointee. - Legislative Note: A state that has extended antilapse protection to appointees should include the opening clause of subsection (a) ("Subject to...").
+A state that has not extended antilapse protection to appointees is strongly encouraged to do so.
+See, e.g., Uniform Probate Code Sections 2-603(a)(5), 2-603(a)(6), and 2-707(a)(7).